• Home

 Stand back and admire your work.
 You just gave an old lamp a whole new look – and I bet it’s fantastic!

+I hope that you now know how easy it is to spray paint a ceramic lamp base.
 I’d love to see your lamp.
 Please be sure to send me a photo of your finished masterpiece.

 Until Next Time-